 Adding BCCs and CCs recipients in emails

-The Office 365 Outlook connector also allows you to send emails with CCs and BCCs.
-You can add multiple CC and BCC users email.
+The Office 365 Outlook connector also enables you to send emails with CC and BCC recipients.
+You can include multiple email addresses for both CC and BCC.

-To do this, you need to pass a record to the Office365.SendEmailV2 function with the Cc and Bcc fields populated.
+To achieve this, you need to pass a record to the Office365.SendEmailV2 function, ensuring the Cc and Bcc fields are populated.

 Office365Outlook.SendEmailV2(